PetLabCo Logo

 How Can I Help My Dog Poop?

-Yes.
-And we can empathize can’t we, pet parent?
+Quick takeaway: Dogs can get constipated and find it hard to poop.
+We can empathize can’t we, pet parent?
 We’ve all experienced constipation.
-It is uncomfortable and painful!
+It is uncomfortable!
 We may reach for the prunes or a herbal remedy, but how can we help our dogs out when they get blocked up?
 What’s a pup’s ticket to relief from constipation?

 What Are The Signs Of Constipation In Dogs?